ropensci/targets/.github/ISSUE_TEMPLATE/other.md

 ## Reproducible example

-Be considerate of the maintainer's time and make it as easy as possible to troubleshoot any problems you identify. **That means posting a complete, runnable, easy to understand [reproducible example](https://www.tidyverse.org/help/)**.
+Be considerate of the maintainer's time and make it as easy as possible to troubleshoot any problems you identify. **That means posting a runnable, complete, easy to understand [reproducible example](https://www.tidyverse.org/help/) that lets the mainainer fully replicate the issue and see what you see**.
 Please format your code according to the [tidyverse style guide](https://style.tidyverse.org/).